-According to the International OCD Foundation, obsessive-compulsive disorder, or OCD for short, is a mental health condition that occurs when a person gets caught in a cycle of obsessions and compulsions.
+Obsessive-compulsive disorder is a mental health disorder that occurs when a person gets caught in a cycle of obsessions and compulsions.

 Obsessions are unwanted, intrusive thoughts, images, or urges that trigger intensely distressing feelings.
 Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease his or her distress.